WORLD NEWS SCHEDULE AT 1000 GMT/6 AM ET

 ASIA

-SRINAGAR, India - Heavy rains and a landslide in the Himalayan region of Kashmir kill 17 people, police say, as Indian authorities continue working to rescue stranded villagers, with unseasonal rains raising fears of flash floods in the mountainous north.
-(KASHMIR-FLOODS/ (UPDATE 2, PICTURE, TV), moved, by Fayaz Bukhari, 200 words)
+SRINAGAR - A landslide in the Himalayan region of Kashmir buries at least 10 people while they are sleeping, police say, as unseasonal rains sweep India, damaging crops and raising fears of flash floods in the mountainous north.
+(KASHMIR-FLOODS/ (PICTURE), moved, by Fayaz Bukhari, 400 words)

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.